 Defining Speculative Fiction

-Well, speculative fiction is a genre that diverges from the accepted rules of our world.
+Speculative fiction is a genre that diverges from the accepted rules of our world.
 It is a catchall phrase to cover fiction dealing with elements that do not exist in the real world.
-Elements like magic, other realms of existence, monsters, speed of light travel, or any number of things that we can’t possibly experience in our current daily lives.
-This means that it is a genre with many subgenres including fantasy, science fiction, horror, alternate history, dystopian fiction, and magical realism.
+Elements like magic, other realms of existence, monsters, speed of light travel, advanced technologies, or any number of things that we can’t possibly experience in our current daily lives.
+This means it is a genre with many sub-genres including fantasy, science fiction, horror, alternate history, dystopian fiction, and magical realism to name a few.

 Let’s Talk Genres